Presentation Guidelines: Breads

 - How to make a yeast bread whole wheat bread

-- Martha White make copies of several publications available to county agents working with youth.
+- Martha White makes copies of several publications available to county agents working with youth.

 - Other commercial resources include

-- USDA materials on the Dietary Guidelines, food guide Pyramid, Nutrition Facts label and nutrient content of foods is available in the county office.
+- USDA materials on the Dietary Guidelines, My Plate, Nutrition Facts label, and nutrient content are available in the county office.

 - Judges will review each presentation and complete a judge’s score sheet.

-- 9-10, 11-13 only may serve the judges a small portion of the finished product.
-To reduce cost, place stress on presentation and not product taste, and reduce the food waste following presentation.
+- Optional: presenters may serve the judges a small portion of the finished product.
+To reduce cost, place stress on presentation and not product taste, and reduce the food waste following the presentation.

 - All presenters should practice answering questions about the information they have given in the presentation.
 Judges will be instructed to ask questions following each presentation.